Donahue (2002 talk show): Cancellation

+"represents a difficult public face for NBC in a time of war.
+He seems to delight in presenting guests who are antiwar, anti-Bush and skeptical of the administration’s motives".
+Donahue commented in 2007 that the management of MSNBC, owned at the time by General Electric, a major defense contractor, required that "we have two conservative (guests) for every liberal.
+I was counted as two liberals."

-Keith Olbermann, arguably the network's most prominent commentator since Donahue, told TV Guide in 2007 that the cancellation had as much to do with the show's production cost as it did with political orientation.
+Keith Olbermann, who joined the network after the show's cancellation, told TV Guide in 2007 that the cancellation had as much to do with the show's production cost as it did with political orientation.
+An NBC News executive said that the show was very expensive to produce, because it involved a studio audience.

 Legacy

 In September 2002, Oprah Winfrey praised Donahue saying "the bottom line is we need you, Phil, because we need to be challenged by the voice of dissent".